 - Cautions for Radio Transmission Wireless Flash Shooting - Radio transmission wireless flash shooting cannot be set with the camera.
-Use the Speedlite to set the function. - Set flash sync speed to 1/100 or less. - · High-speed synchronization is not possible. - · Group flash is not possible. - · Remote release from a receiver unit is not possible. - The camera may not be able to set some of the functions of [Flash mode] and [Zoom], depending on the Speedlite model used.
+Use the Speedlite to set the function. - · Set flash sync speed to 1/100 or less. - High-speed synchronization is not possible. - · Group flash is not possible. - · Remote release from a receiver unit is not possible. - · Linked shooting is not possible. - The camera may not be able to set some of the functions of [Flash mode] and [Zoom], depending on the Speedlite model used.
 In such a case, use the Speedlite to set the functions.